oceanprotocol-archive/readthedocs/markdowns/provider/ocean_provider/routes/compute.md

     description: The consumer ethereum address.
     required: true
     type: string
+  - name: computeEnv
+    in: query
+    description: Compute Environment
+    required: true
+    type: string
   - name: algorithmDid
     in: query
     description: The DID of the algorithm Asset to be executed
     required: false
+    type: string
+  - name: algorithmServiceId
+    in: query
+    description: the id of the service to use to process the algorithm
+    required: true
     type: string
   - name: algorithmMeta
     in: query